 Toy Library for younger children with developmental issues

 Objective: To improve developmental issues of institutionalized children from 0 to 6 years of age using the toy library and one-to-one approach.
 To strengthen the technical capacity of Linh Xuan’s center staff to provide more effective services to children 0 to 6 years old using the toy library and one-to-one approach.

 Capacity building for partners, staff, caregivers, service providers, children’s network

-Objective: In the past 10 years, WWO team have conducted and/or facilitated training, seminars, coaching, mentoring to approximately 1000 adults so that they can provide more appropriate care and effective services to children.
-These include partners staff, caregivers, children service providers, self-help group members, family members, community volunteers.
+Objective: In the past 10 years, the WWO team has conducted and/or facilitated training, seminars, coaching and mentoring to approximately 1,000 adults so that they can provide more appropriate care and effective services to children.
+These include partner staff, caregivers, children service providers, self-help group members, family members, community volunteers.
 It is the strength of the community that makes our program sustainable in its diversity and comprehensive approach.

 Practicum program for social work and anthropology students